Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Download data from a dataset part

-    Download the file content from a FILE-type dataset part.
-Returns the file as a binary stream with appropriate Content-Type.
-Not available for DB-type parts.
+    Download the file content from a dataset part.
+Returns the file as an application/octet-stream.

 ### Parameters